afan-gf/afan-gf.github.io/LLM_Agent_Tool_Using.md

 ## Open Questions

 1) How to let LLM Agent evolve from using tools to creating tools
-2) How to train more effective and general tool-using LLMs while pushing LLM's vertical domain tool usage capabilities to the limit (e.g., web search)
+2) How to train more effective and general tool-using LLMs while pushing LLM's vertical domain tool using capabilities to the limit (e.g., web search)
 3) Evaluation systems and methods aligned with real-world application scenarios

 ## References